 *** Effective December 6, 2021, all airline passengers to the United States ages two years and older, regardless of vaccination status or citizenship, must provide a negative COVID-19 viral test taken within one calendar day of travel.
 Alternatively, travelers to the United States may provide documentation from a licensed health care provider of having recovered from COVID-19 in the 90 days preceding travel.
 Check the CDC website for additional information and Frequently Asked Questions.

 - All services in Estonia are available.
 Masks are recommended in indoor public spaces such as stores, shopping centers, banks, etc. Detailed information can be found here.

 - Are PCR and/or antigen tests available for U.S. citizens in Estonia?
 Yes

 - Testing is available at the Tallinn airport.
+Note: advance booking is recommended and testing at the airport is not available 24 hours.
 PCR testing is available for arriving passengers and rapid antigen testing is available for departing passengers.
 Travelers planning to use the rapid antigen test prior to departure should check directly with their airline to ensure this type of test will be accepted for travel to their final destination.

 - A coronavirus testing website has been created with information on different testing options available in Estonia.

 - Information on options for obtaining a certificate of COVID-19 testing results can be found on the coronavirus testing website.

 - Has the government of Estonia approved a COVID-19 vaccine for use?
 Yes